exander77/proton-bridge-android/README.md

 # Setting up Android
 I suggest turning of Battery Optimization for the Termux application or it may (and will) be shut down regularly by system.

+# Prebuilt releases?

+No. You will build it yourself.

 # Disclaimer